Fish fry: Northeastern United States

-Battered or breaded haddock and cod fish fry is one of the trademarks of upstate New York cuisine and northwestern Pennsylvania, especially Albany, Buffalo, Pittsburgh, and Rochester, as well as Syracuse, and Utica.
+Battered or breaded haddock and cod fish fry is one of the trademarks of upstate New York cuisine and northwestern Pennsylvania, especially Albany, Buffalo, Pittsburgh, Rochester, Syracuse, and Utica.
 Many restaurants in these cities serve a fish fry on Friday, even outside Lent, and it is often available throughout the week.
 These meals typically consist of a piece of fish, coleslaw (sometimes potato salad or macaroni salad), french fries, and a dinner roll.

 Southeastern United States

 In the southern United States, a fish fry is a family or social gathering, held outdoors or in large halls.
 At a typical fish fry, quantities of fish (such as bream, catfish, flounder and bass) available locally are battered and deep-fried in cooking oil.
 The batter usually consists of corn meal, milk or buttermilk, and seasonings.
-In addition to the fish, hushpuppies (deep-fried, seasoned corn dumplings), and cole slaw are served.
+In addition to the fish, hushpuppies (deep-fried, seasoned corn dumplings), and coleslaw are served.
 These events are often potluck affairs.
 In Georgia and South Carolina, fish are dipped in milk, then into a mix of flour, cornmeal and seasonings before frying.
 Cheese grits is often a side dish.